aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/index.md

 $ prepare-environment autoscaling/compute/cluster-autoscaler
 ```

+This will make the following changes to your lab environment:
+- Install the Kubernetes Cluster Autoscaler in the Amazon EKS cluster

+You can view the Terraform that applies these changes [here](https://github.com/VAR::MANIFESTS_OWNER/VAR::MANIFESTS_REPOSITORY/tree/VAR::MANIFESTS_REF/manifests/modules/autoscaling/compute/cluster-autoscaler/.workshop).

 :::

 In this lab, we'll look at the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler), a component that automatically adjusts the size of a Kubernetes Cluster so that all pods have a place to run without unneeded nodes.
 The Cluster Autoscaler is a great tool to ensure that the underlying cluster infrastructure is elastic, scalable, and can meet the changing demands of workloads.